 Through the use of various Islamic finance concepts such as profit sharing, partnership, financial institutions have a great deal of flexibility, creativity, and choice in the creation of Islamic finance products.
 Furthermore, by emphasizing the need for transactions to be supported by honest trade or business-related activities, Islamic banking sets a higher standard for investments and promotes greater liability and risk relief.

-Islamic finance has grown extremely since it first show in the 1970’s.
+Islamic finance has grown extremely since its was first shown in the 1970s.
 Current global Islamic banking assets and assets under management have reached USD750 billion and is expected to hit USD1 trillion by 2010.

 There are over 300 Islamic financial institutions worldwide across 75 countries.
 According to the Asian Banker Research Group, the world’s 100 largest Islamic banks have set an annual asset growth rate of 26.7% and the global Islamic finance industry is experiencing average growth of 15-20% annually.

 One of the leaders of Islamic banking, Mohammad Najatuallah Siddiqui, suggested a two-tier mudarabah model as the basis of a riba-free banking.
 Banking Pk would act as the capital partner in mudarabah accounts with the depositor on one side and the entrepreneur on the other side.
 This model would be improved by a number of fixed-return models mark-up leasing cash advances for the purchase of agricultural produce (salam) and cash advances for the manufacture of assets etc.